NVIDIA/cumulus-test-drive/guided-tour.md

 ```

 **Important things to observe:**
-- Loopback has user-defined IP address as well as home address assigned to it
+- Loopback has user-defined IP address as well as home address assigned to it.
 - Loopback has a predefined default configuration on Cumulus Linux.
 Make sure not to delete it.

 ##